CONSTITUTION AND BYLAWS OF THE HIGHER EDUCATION SECTION OF THE NORTH CAROLINA MUSIC EDUCATORS ASSOCIATION

 - The elected officers of The Higher Education Section of the North Carolina Music Educators Association shall be:

 - one (1) chairperson, one (1) chairperson-elect, one (1) secretary, and two (2) members-at-large for a total of five (5) elected officers, who shall be known as the Executive Council.
-If possible, the Executive Council shall have representation from two- and four-year institutions, public and private, and from administration and general faculty.
+If possible, the Executive Council shall have representation from public and private community colleges and four-year institutions including historically black colleges and universities, and from administration and general faculty.

 - In addition, the Executive Council shall include the Research and Teacher Education chairpersons (appointed by the NCMEA President) as ex-officio members in order to include their input and represent those interests in the Higher Education Section.